A private retreat on the Ashley River

 The oldest landscaped garden in America.
 Romantic in spring, ghostly in winter, always worth a morning.

-The boat is yours during your stay.
-Sunset loop, lazy afternoon to a sandbar, or just drift.
+The boat is available during your stay.
+Sunset loop, lazy afternoon on the water, a ride to some of the waterfront dining establishments, or just drift.

 Returning guests earn loyalty status — a way of saying we know who you are and we're glad you're back.